mlswg/mls-protocol/draft-ietf-mls-protocol.md

 For the generation of encryption keys and nonces, the key schedule begins with the `encryption_secret` at the root and derives a tree of secrets with the same structure as the group's ratchet tree.
-Each leaf in the Secret Tree is associated with the same group member as the corresponding leaf in the ratchet tree.
+Each leaf in the secret tree is associated with the same group member as the corresponding leaf in the ratchet tree.

-If N is a parent node in the Secret Tree, then the secrets of the children of N are defined as follows (where left(N) and right(N) denote the children of N):
+If N is a parent node in the secret tree, then the secrets of the children of N are defined as follows (where left(N) and right(N) denote the children of N):

 ~~~ aasvg